astroboyReloaded/Moviemania/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Alex Muñoz's Web Developer Portfolio <a name="about-project"></a>
+# 📖 Foodfree <a name="about-project"></a>

-This project aims to create a fully implemented professional portfolio to host my best work as a web developer.
-The portfolio itself is now in a mobile version develpment stage.
+This app will show you some delicious meals you can make to calm those cravings easily, with ingredients and comments from users about each dish.
+Fetching data from Free Meal API, it allows you to comment and like on each meal.

-> <br> For future implementations, please go to the [Future Features](#future-features) section.
-[Click here to see the Live Demo](https://astroboyreloaded.github.io/).
+For future implementations, please go to the [Future Features](#future-features) section.
+[Click here to see the Live Demo]().

 ## 🛠 Built With <a name="built-with"></a>